SEO & Visibility

 Local SEO statistics and trends 2025:

-Google Business Profile optimization:
+Google Business Profile optimisation:

 Structured data and LocalBusiness schema: